hsrm-lume/react-native-cli-lume/README-ErrorHandling.md

 All MessageKeys follow the same naming convention.
 We give increasingly specific descriptions of the error after a period.
 Using this pattern enables actions (e.g. deletion or display control) to be carried out on a group of errors by addressing them with the keyword internet, for example.

-For a list of MessageKeys and their descriptions used in the App, refer to [`services/Errors.tsx`](../services/Errors.tsx) where the MessageKeys are defined.
+For a list of MessageKeys and their descriptions in the App, refer to [`services/Errors.tsx`](../services/Errors.tsx) where the MessageKeys are defined.

 ### `errorhandler.tsx`